slatinsky/x86sim/README.md

 - support binary numeric format 10b   (b ending)
 - multitab support
 - labels can be on the same line
+- validate if 'ah' is correctly handled as register, not as 0xa hex value.
+Register should have higher priority
+- instruction history is weird, it isn't cleared correctly sometimes - there is bug somewhere

 ## Ideas
 parse constants ending with `h` or begining with `0x` as hex